ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 **Difference between objectivism and subjectivism about reasons:** Though objectivists can agree that, the facts taking the form "Doing x would fulfill our present desires" are reasons, these reasons, according to objectivists, derive their force from the facts that give us reason to have these aims (desires).
 But subjectivists think there's no such fact of the matter that can make desires or aims rationally preferable to others.

 > They are in tention because objectivists can say telic desires are irrational; Subjectivists do not think desires can be irrational; Eli is a moderate objectivist in the sense that, some desires can give reasons and some desires can't

+#### 4. Responding to Reasons

+**Practical Reasons**: A fact can be a reason for (1) the mental state of wanting x to happen, and (2) the behavior of doing something to make x happen

+**Responding to a reason by action vs. Responding to a reason by having desire**: The former is always volaruntary, the latter is not always voluntary.
+We can choose to act in some way, but we cannot choose to want in some way.

 > The Telic Desire Theory, according to Parfit, only consider our PRESENT desire; It does not take future desires into account.